 Saving on an electric or hybrid vehicle

 A variety of programs exist that help make the purchase/lease of an electric or hybrid vehicle more affordable.
 The Department of Energy Resources’ energy CENTS tool provides information on a variety of programs and offers available to Framingham residents and businesses.
-Some opportunities to improve the affordability of an electric or plug-in hybrid vehicle include:

 FEDERAL INTERNAL REVENUE SERVICE TAX (IRS) CREDIT